resourcepool/the-heist-trainer/resources/boilerplate/README.md

 ### Clone this repository
 `git clone https://github.com/resourcepool/the-heist`

-### Copy libraries necessary to run all Arduino code
+### Add Arduino libraries

-Copy the content of the **libraries** directory to your Documents/Arduino/libraries folder
+Copy the content of the **libraries** directory to your **Arduino/libraries** folder.
+* Windows: should be in `My Documents/Arduino/libraries`
+* Linux: should be in the `libraries` subfolder of wherever you placed arduino
+* Mac OS: should be in the `Documents/Arduino/libraries` folder

 Restart Arduino IDE.

+### Linux

+Additionally, if you are on Linux you need to follow theses extra steps :
+* install pyserial with pip & python3 :
+    * if pip is not installed : `sudo apt install python-is-python3`
+    * installez pyserial `pip install pyserial`
+* enter the following command and reboot your computer:
+  `sudo usermod -aG dialout $USER`

 ## Game guide